-However, as our website is linked to the internet, and the internet is an insecure environment, we cannot provide any assurance regarding the security of transmission of information communicated with us or that such information will not be intercepted while being transmitted over the internet.
+However, as our website, systems, and registers are linked to the internet, and the internet is an insecure environment, we cannot provide any assurance regarding the security of transmission of information communicated with us, or that such information will not be intercepted while being transmitted over the internet.

 Enforcement-related personal information is usually held in a restricted database.
 Appropriate security clearances and authorisation (i.e. a need to know) are required to access such information.